PolyProg/vdi-image-setup/ReadMe.md

    - You may want to edit /etc/ssh/sshd_config to set PermitRootLogin to `yes` rather than `prohibit-password`, for convenience, then `systemctl restart sshd`
    - Put the VDEFORLINUX folder from the vWorkspace tools in /opt
    - Clone the repo, run the `install.sh` script (or a custom script, such as `install-hc2.sh`)

+# Notes

+The virtual machines must run three services to be usable:

+- `open-vm-tools`, the VMware tools; can be installed via `apt`, no configuration needed.
+- `qdcsvc`, the *Q*uest *D*ata *C*ollector *S*er*v*i*c*e; comes in the `VDEFORLINUX` folder of the vWorkspace tools,
+  must be manually installed, and depends on `libwinpr` (an emulation layer for Windows APIs on Linux, part of FreeRDP) and `libfreerds-{rdsapi, rpc}`, two libraries from FreeRDS.
+  Unfortunately the `apt` packages containing `libwinpr` are from a newer version in which it is split into chunks, thus the safest way to get `qdcsvc` to work is to compile FreeRDS and add the resulting libs to `/lìb`.
+- An RDP server, either FreeRDS or XRDP.
+FreeRDS is an old, experimental, unstable, unmaintained project.
+  XRDP is actively maintained.